kylenoad/plantapp/readme.md

 # PlantVue
 PlantVue is a Raspberry Pi powered smart plant monitoring application that tracks soil moisture levels in real time and displays the data on a live dashboard.
-The system helps plant owners keep their plants healthy by providing up-to-date moisture readings and visualizations.
+The system helps plant owners keep their plants healthy by providing up-to-date moisture readings and visualisations.

 **Dashboard Components:**
 - **Current Moisture** – Shows the latest soil moisture reading.